Cultivating your own organic vegetables ensures you know how your food is grown and where it is coming from.

 2. Choose a Spot and Prepare the Soil

-A good level to maintain is 6.5.
-Also, you will have better results if you are able to till the soil at least a foot deep.
-This will make sure the roots grow easily and have plenty of room.
+Additionally, you will have better results if you are able to till the soil at least 8 to 10 inches deep.
+This will loosen the soil and help plant roots grow easily with plenty of room .

-The next step is adding nutrients to the soil.
+The next step is to add nutrients to improve and maintain the quality of the soil.

 3. Nurture With Organic Fertilizers

-Add natural fertilizers or materials to the soil.
-Find organic compost and mulch at your nearest garden store (or make your own) and mix in well with the soil.
+Add natural fertilizers to the soil.
+Find organic compost and mulch at your nearest garden store or make your own and mix it well into the soil.